All Episodes

 I think we're in a position to really make it happen.

-Critical laws like the pro act, the strength and collective bargaining.
+Critical laws like the PRO Act, the strength and collective bargaining.

-Back in the in the spring, late fall, early, I mean late spring.
+Back in the spring, late fall, early, I mean, late spring, late winter, early fall, early, anyway, you know what I mean.

 Text Joe, two, three.

-Excuse me, I gotta get this right.
+Excuse me, I got to get this right.

-At the medical school, or not, I guess it wasn't accidentally campus, but the people from the medical school right there.
+At the medical school, or not, I guess it wasn't accident on the campus, but people from the medical school were at the I want to be clear.

 I'm not going nuts.